(syllabus and calendar)

 Independent of Java or any specific programming language are the general data structures used in computer science to handle large amounts of data.
 Common data structures include arrays, stacks, queues, linked lists, trees, heaps, graphs, and hash tables.

-A hash table is an associative array that provide one way to index a database, such as a dictionary with a spelling checker, that needs to quickly find any entry among a set of items of a stable size.
+A hash table is an associative array that provide one way to index a database (or data store), such as a dictionary with a spelling checker, or a large online catalog of DVDs, that needs to quickly find any entry among a set of items of a stable size.
 Note: a compiler can create a dictionary of all the tokens in a program, and use a hash table to quickly access each item.
 (Other data structures are more appropriate if the data set frequently changes its size.)

 A scenario: it is not efficient to search and search with a single array containing 50,000 elements that represent each word in the English dictionary.
 We also do not want to create and maintain 50,000 arrays of one element each.
 Instead, we want the dictionary of 50,000 English words be stored and indexed in, say, 500 buckets.
 If we use only 26 buckets, such as the 26 letters of the alphabet, each bucket will have too many entries, and the bucket sizes will not be even because few words begin with "x" but many begin with "s".